Universal Pictures: The Laemmles lose control

-Universal-International and Decca Records take control
+Universal-International and Decca Records

 In 1945, J. Arthur Rank, who had already owned a stake in the studio almost a decade before, hoping to expand his American presence, bought into a four-way merger with Universal, the independent company International Pictures, and producer Kenneth Young.
 The new combine, United World Pictures, was a failure and was dissolved within one year.
 However, Rank and International remained interested in Universal, culminating in the studio's reorganization as Universal-International; the merger was announced on July 30, 1946.
 William Goetz, a founder of International along with Leo Spitz, was made head of production at the renamed Universal-International Pictures, a subsidiary of Universal Pictures Company, Inc. which also served as an import-export subsidiary, and copyright holder for the production arm's films.
 Goetz, a son-in-law of Louis B. Mayer, decided to bring "prestige" to the new company.
 He stopped the studio's low-budget production of B movies, serials and curtailed Universal's horror and "Arabian Nights" cycles.
 He also reduced the studio's output from its wartime average of fifty films per year (nearly twice the major studio's output) to thirty-five films a year.
 Distribution and copyright control remained under the name of Universal Pictures Company Inc.

 Goetz set out an ambitious schedule.
 Universal-International became responsible for the American distribution of Rank's British productions, including such classics as David Lean's Great Expectations (1946) and Laurence Olivier's Hamlet (1948).
 Broadening its scope further, Universal-International branched out into the lucrative non-theatrical field, buying a majority stake in home-movie dealer Castle Films in 1947 and taking the company over entirely in 1951.
 For three decades, Castle would offer "highlights" reels from the Universal film library to home-movie enthusiasts and collectors.
 Goetz licensed Universal's pre–Universal-International film library to Jack Broeder's Realart Pictures for cinema re-release, but Realart was not allowed to show the films on television.